 JOIN.
 When you run the query, the Firebolt optimizer looks for a join index to use.
 If the query uses the join key column and dimension columns that you defined in the join index, Firebolt reads the join index from engine RAM.

 CREATE JOIN INDEX statement.
 You can create as many join indexes for a dimension table as you need.

 The join index definition establishes the name of the join index and specifies the dimension table it applies to.
 The definition then specifies the join key column.
 The join key column must appear in the first position.
-For the best performance, this column must have been created using the
+This column must have been created using the

 UNIQUE attribute and have no duplicate values.
 For more information, see